EA still plans to release 14 games over the next 11 months

 Four of the 14 games will be sports games: FIFA, Madden, NHL, and one unannounced game.
 There's no word on platforms, but I remain hopeful that EA's NHL series will rejoin Madden and FIFA on PC.

-Otherwise, EA has nothing specific to announce, except to say that it has "new IP" in development and "a number of new incubation products that are starting to come together," according to Wilson.
+Otherwise, Wilson had nothing specific to announce, except to say that EA has "new IP" in development and "a number of new incubation products that are starting to come together."

 While the COVID-19 pandemic has erased revenue for many businesses, EA and other big game publishers have been doing better than usual as cooped up populations seek out more entertainment at home.
-Since the stay-at-home orders, EA has seen "heightened levels of engagement and live services net bookings growth," it says—in other words, people spent a ton of money in Madden and FIFA Ultimate Team.
+Since the stay-at-home orders, EA has seen "heightened levels of engagement and live services net bookings growth"—in other words, people spent a ton of money in Madden and FIFA Ultimate Team.

 "In a world where there was no sports, we became sports for people," said EA COO and CFO Blake Jorgensen.